ianrmurphy/oscc_wiki/Overview.md

 - [[CAN Gateway|CAN-Gateway-&-Control-CAN]]
 - [[Power Distribution|power-distribution]]

 These systems all work together to provide full control of the vehicle.
-The image below illustrates a high level overview of the systems needed to control a vehicle, as well a network of sensors used for perception.
+The image below illustrates a high level overview of the systems needed to control a vehicle, as well as a network of sensors used for perception.

 [[https://github.com/PolySync/OSCC/blob/master/assets/overview.png|alt=Overview]]